Edited by: Keri Stooksbury

 Unfortunately, none of those card options will give you access to British Airways lounges (including the British Airways Visa Signature® Card), but if you’re fine with lounge access of any kind, like Priority Pass access, you can access them just for holding a certain card — no matter what fare class you’re in.
 See these cards below:

 At Upgraded Points, our absolute favorite card for airport lounge access is The Platinum Card® from American Express, which includes access to not 1, but 6 different airport lounge networks including Amex Centurion Lounges, Priority Pass lounges, Plaza Premium Lounges, Escape Lounges, and Delta Sky Clubs when flying with Delta.
-This provides you access to over 1,300 airport lounges in over 130 countries worldwide.
+While the Amex Platinum card comes with a $695 annual fee, it provides you access to over 1,400 airport lounges in over 130 countries worldwide.

-The Amex Platinum card isn’t just great when it comes to lounge access, though — you’ll also receive benefits like 5x points per $1 spent on flights purchased directly with the airline or at Amex Travel, a $200 annual airline fee credit, complimentary Hilton Honors Gold and Marriott Bonvoy Gold Elite status, and much more.
+The Amex Platinum card isn’t just great when it comes to lounge access, though — you’ll also receive benefits like 5x points on flights purchased directly with the airline or at Amex Travel (up to $500,000 per year), an annual airline incidental credit of up to $200, complimentary Hilton Honors Gold and Marriott Bonvoy Gold Elite status (upon enrollment), and much more.